2040 Nuuanu

 No analysis available

-I searched for 'security patrol,' 'roving security,' and similar phrases.
-The building appears to have secured access features and on-site management, but there is no evidence in the remarks of a security patrol service.
+I searched for terms like 'security patrol', 'roving security', or similar and found none.
+The building has a resident manager and secured entry, but there is no evidence of a security patrol service in the remarks.

 No analysis available